-Dr. Roland Horne is well recognized as an expert in geothermal resources, and has been the Director of the Stanford Geothermal Program for more than 30 years.
-He has been the Technical Programme Chair of World Geothermal Congress in 2005, 2010, 2015, and 2021 in Reykjavik.
-He was the President of the International Geothermal Association (IGA) 2010-2013.
+Dr. Roland Horne is well recognized as an expert in geothermal resources and has been the Director of the Stanford Geothermal Program for more than 30 years.
+He has been the Technical Programme Chair of the World Geothermal Congress in 2005, 2010, 2015, and 2021.
+He was the President of the International Geothermal Association (IGA) from 2010 to 2013.

 Simple Reservoir Modeling